lyft/flinkk8soperator/docs/crd.md

     If specified, the application state will be restored from this savepoint

   * **savepointDisabled** `type:boolean`
-    If specified, the current application (if existing) is cancelled without taking a savepoint.
+    If specified, during an update, the current application (if existing) is cancelled without taking a savepoint.

   * **allowNonRestoredState** `type:boolean`
     Skips savepoint operator state that cannot be mapped to the new program version